Friday, 28 March 2025

 Ricoh GR IIIx A street photographer's dream with its fixed 40mm lens - 7

 Its built-in wireless connectivity adds to its mobility advantages.
-You can easily transfer images to your smartphone for instant sharing on or remote shooting via the Ricoh app.
+You can easily transfer images to your smartphone for instant sharing on social media or remote shooting via the Ricoh app.
 Whether you’re travelling, hiking, or just out for a walk, the GR IIIx lets you capture and share moments effortlessly, without the hassle of carrying heavy equipment or stopping to process photos.

 A masterpiece in image quality